kayc0des/coding_challenges/README.md

 ## Repo Structure

-- **wc_tool:** The wc (word count) tool is a command-line utility in Unix-based operating systems that counts the number of lines, words, and characters in a file or input text.
+- **00-wc_tool:** The wc (word count) tool is a command-line utility in Unix-based operating systems that counts the number of lines, words, and characters in a file or input text.
 It's a simple yet powerful tool often used for text processing.